Role of the Board Risk and Audit Committee

 In doing so, the Committee has the responsibility to maintain free and open communication with the external auditor, internal auditor and management of the Company.

 The Committee is empowered to investigate any matter, with full access to all books, records, company operations and people of the Company and the authority to engage independent counsel and other advisers as it determines necessary to carry out its duties.

 The Committee shall be members of, and appointed by, the Board of Directors and shall comprise at least three non-executive directors, a majority of whom are independent.All Committee members shall be financially literate.
 One member, who does not chair the Board, shall be appointed to chair the Risk and Audit Committee.
 At least one member shall have accounting and/or related financial management expertise as determined by the Board.
 All Committee members shall have a reasonable understanding of the industries in which the Company participates and the members between them shall have the accounting and financial expertise to be able to discharge the Committee's mandate effectivley.

-The Managing Director, Chief Financial Officer, Internal Audit Manager and the Partner in charge of the external audit will be routinely invited to attend meetings of the Committee –unless the Chair of the Committee decides otherwise.
+The Managing Director, Chief Financial Officer, Risk & Internal Audit Manager and the Partner in charge of the external audit will be routinely invited to attend meetings of the Committee –unless the Chair of the Committee decides otherwise.
 Other senior managers may be asked to attend when the Committee is considering specific agenda items.